Boccca2014/CodeGra.de/docs/about/contributing.rst

 ---------------------
 We strive to make CodeGrade the best solution for programming education.
-If you encounter an bugs in the CodeGrade systems or if you have suggestions to make CodeGrade even better, please feel free to e-mail us at `info@codegrade.com
+If you encounter an bugs in the CodeGrade systems or if you have suggestions to make CodeGrade even better, please feel free to email us at `info@codegrade.com
 <mailto:info@codegrade.com>`__.

 We highly appreciate taking your time to inform us about bugs or suggestions.